dougeby/IntuneDocs/intune/device-group-mapping.md

 ## How to configure device categories

-### Step 1 - Create device categories in the Intune blade of the Azure portal
+### Step 1: Create device categories on the Intune blade of the Azure portal
 1. In [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment**.
 2. On the **Device enrollment** blade, choose **Device categories**.
 3. On the **Device categories** page, choose **Create** to add a new category.